NeonGeckoCom/skill-caffeinewiz/README.md

 ## Description

-The skill provides the functionality to inform the user of the caffeine content of the requested drink by collecting the required information from two data sources:
+The skill provides the functionality to inform the user of the caffeine content of the requested drink (Multiple drinks in a row are possible) by collecting the required information from two data sources:

 1.  [http://caffeinewiz.com/](http://caffeinewiz.com/) - the main source of information for the drink’s database
 2.  [https://www.caffeineinformer.com/the-caffeine-database](https://www.caffeineinformer.com/the-caffeine-database) - secondary source for any non-duplicate drinks